kube-HPC/hkube/core/api-server/README.md

 ## Batch Tolerance

-The Batch Tolerance is a threshold setting that allow to
-control in which **percent** the entire pipeline should be failed.
+The Batch Tolerance is a threshold setting that allow to control in which **percent** from the batch processing the entire pipeline should be fail.
-In this example the pipeline will failed if 3/5 from green node batch items has failed.
+In this example we define batch tolerance of 60%, which means that we allow max of 60% from the batch items to be fail.

 ```js
 "nodes": [{